 The County Council's annual admissions prospectus informs parents how to apply for a place at the school of their choice.
 Parents have a right to express their preference but this does not, in itself, guarantee a place at that particular school.
 Application should be made on a form that can be obtained from Gloucestershire County Council and should be returned by the date stipulated on that form.
-Applications can be made online at: www.gloucestershire.gov.uk/schooladmissions
+The school will notify parents of the decision as soon as all the applications have been considered.